-A message "CMOS Checksum Failure" displays during the booting process or the time (clock) resets when booting -
+A message "CMOS Checksum Failure" displays during the booting process or the time (clock) resets when booting - Try to reboot the system.

-- · Try to reboot the system. - If the message "CMOS Checksum Failure" appears during the booting procedure even after rebooting, it may indicate failure of the CMOS battery.
+If the message "CMOS Checksum Failure" appears during the booting procedure even after rebooting, it may indicate failure of the CMOS battery.
 If so, you need to replace the battery.
 This battery normally lasts two to five years.
 The battery is of type CR2032 (3V).
 You may replace it by yourself.
 The battery is located under the System Device Cover on the bottom of the notebook.
-See Chapter 4 for more details.